 What to Do If Your HOA Is Not Enforcing Rules?

-What can you do if your HOA rules are not enforced or are being ignored?
-Maybe the elevator to your condo has not been fixed for a month or the landscaping is dead or overgrown.
-Maybe you are trying to do construction work but the homeowners association is refusing to approve your construction project.
+What can you do if your HOA rules are not being enforced equally?
+Has your HOA avoided fixing the elevator to your condo for longer than necessary?
+Has the landscaping been dead or overgrown for months?
+Maybe you are trying to do construction work, but the homeowners association is refusing to approve your construction project.
 You know your HOA is responsible, but what HOA legal action can you take?
 Can an HOA be sued?
 At Calabrese Law Associates, we can help you with your homeowners’ association law dispute.

 Enforcing HOA Community Rules and Regulations